 Alena Dique is a Communication and HR Innovation professional from The Sultanate of Oman, with the latest experience in the Information and Communications Technology field.
-She work revolves around the enhancement of products and services via customized user experience (UX) by focusing on methodologies plus resources used by companies to attract and retain the right audience whilst maintaining a healthy and dynamic working environment.
+Her work revolves around the enhancement of products and services via customizing user experience (UX) through focus on methodologies plus resources used by companies to attract and retain the right audience whilst maintaining a healthy and dynamic working environment.

-In October 2018, she represented Knowledge Oman and the Sultanate of Oman at the UNCTAD 2018 Youth forum and the World Investment Forum 2018 at the United Nations in Geneva, Switzerland.
+In October 2018, she became the first youth delegate to represent the Sultanate of Oman at the UNCTAD 2018 Youth forum and the World Investment Forum 2018 at the United Nations in Geneva, Switzerland.
 She was part of two Ted Style panel sessions as speaker and moderator for the topics; “Millennial Mind set Makeover” and “The Changing Job Market Landscape: why should I care?”

 Alena is a staunch advocate for youth empowerment and for promoting diversity, she is involved in campaigns around mental health awareness and global social networks that focus on solutions to build a new reality that incorporates the UN Sustainable Development Goals.
 She’s also the brand ambassador and spokesperson for The Pink Project Oman, an International Volunteers initiative focused on Women’s empowerment in Africa and Asia.
 As well as a volunteer at The Mother Teresa’s home for orphans in India.